MoveInc/coding_exercise_react/README.md

 ### Testing 📝

-Please use the following to run the unit tests in the repo.
+Once the dependencies are installed, please use [yarn](https://yarnpkg.com/lang/en/docs/install) to run the unit tests.

 ```
 $ yarn test